1) We believe in the one true God, יהוה. The God of Abraham, Issac, & Jacob.

 4) We believe the only path back to God is through Yeshua (Jesus) as the door.

 5) We believe that Yeshua (Jesus) came into the world to fulfill the law and serve as our example.

-10) We believe that the Feasts and Festivals found in Leviticus 23 are appointed times to meet with and worship our creator, God, and King.
+10) We believe the Feasts and Festivals found in Leviticus 23 are appointed times to meet with and worship our creator, God, and King.

 11) We believe in the local assembly and that all believers should be active in one.

 12) We believe in the unity of the body and that all believers should strive to dwell together in unity and work together for the Kingdom.

 13) We believe the only romantic relationships and marriages that God has ordained are between a natural born male and a natural born female.